wenfanwu/schism-toolbox/README.md

 ## Limitations (To-do List)

 * This toolbox is primarily used for preparing input files related to hydrological part so far, while the other modules such as CoSiNE, ICM are not fully supported.
 However, many interfaces have been reserved for future extensions.
-* Rivers can only be added as source points so far, although they can also be added as open boundary inflows in SCHISM.

 ## Copyright